xiix0/scam/README.md

-The difference between a Miracle and a Fact is exactly the difference between a mermaid and a seal.
-		-- Mark Twain
+The lunatic, the lover, and the poet,
+Are of imagination all compact...
+		-- Wm.
+Shakespeare, "A Midsummer Night's Dream"